lowla/lowladb-node-postgresql/README.md

 The PostgreSqlDatastore does not create tables.
 Your database should contain the tables your app requires.

+Tables are currently assumed to be in the default 'public' schema; future releases will include additional support for schemas.

 The following DDL will create a table usable by the lowladb-demo-node project:

 ```SQL